 What is CAPP?

-The CAPP (Comprehensive Adolescent Pregnancy Prevention) Program began with the YWCA in October of 2011 and is grant funded through New York State Department of Health.
-The CAPP Program is focused on the prevention of adolescent pregnancy, and the promotion of sexual health among male and female adolescents who are 10 to 19 years of age.
+The YWCA Comprehensive Adolescent Pregnancy Prevention program, or CAPP, began in October of 2011 and is grant funded through the New York State Department of Health.
+The CAPP program is focused on the prevention of adolescent pregnancy, and the promotion of sexual health among male and female adolescents who are 10 to 21 years of age.
 As part of the “comprehensive” approach, we offer programs that provide opportunities for youth to develop assets that ultimately support their transition into a healthy adulthood.

 CAPP partners with agencies in Chautauqua County to provide a variety of youth development programs that promote healthy adolescent sexuality.
-CAPP also coordinates the Chautauqua County Positive Choices Coalition.
-These collaborations are essential to this program in order to advance a comprehensive community effort to improve the environment for adolescents through the development and implementation of a coordinated community plan.
+Collaborating is essential to this program in order to advance a comprehensive community effort to improve the environment for adolescents through the development and implementation of a coordinated community plan.

-CAPP offers three evidence based programs that are intended to educate youth at an age appropriate level.
-The following programs contain curricula that have shown evidence of changing adolescent risk-taking behavior and that align with the NYS Sex Education standards.
+CAPP offers evidence based programs intended to educate youth at an age appropriate level.
+The evidence based programs contain curricula that have shown evidence of changing adolescent risk-taking behavior and that align with the NYS Sex Education Standards.

-1. Be Proud!
-Be Responsible! is intended for youth between the ages of 13-18 and provides them with the knowledge, motivation, and skills necessary to change their behaviors in a way that will reduce their risk of pregnancy or contracting HIV and other sexually transmitted diseases.
+Be Proud!
+Be Responsible! is a six module curriculum intended for high school age youth between the ages of 13-18 that provides them with the knowledge, motivation, and skills necessary to change their behaviors in a way that will reduce their risk of pregnancy or contracting HIV and other sexually transmitted diseases.
+The goal is to increase knowledge and perception of personal vulnerability, develop positive attitudes toward safer sex, and build the skills and confidence needed to abstain successfully or to use safer sex practices willingly and effectively if they choose to be sexually active.

-Once an evidence base program has been completed, additional sessions can be offered regarding adolescent development, healthy life skills, college & career preparation and media messages.
+Once an evidence base program has been completed, additional sessions can be offered regarding adolescent development, peer pressure, stress reduction, internet safety, self-esteem, healthy relationships, healthy communication, and personal values.

 All programs are free of charge!
 For more information or to schedule a program, please contact (716) 484-4487